inadarei/uber.client.js/README.md

 1. Constructors(message)
 2. detect() - detects the source serialization format of a message: JSON, XML or invalid (for now)
 2. transcode(message, inputFormat = null) - transcodes any supported input format (for now: XML) to UBER/JSON
-3. parse(message, inputFormat = null) - parses any supported input format (XML or JSON, for now) into UBER Message object graph
+3. parse(message, inputFormat = null) - parses any supported input format (XML or JSON, for now) into UBER Message object graph.
+Parsing is always lazy: only first level of the hierarchy is parsed.